 Your core muscles work as stabilizers for your entire body.
 So when you hear the term 'Core training' it is simply about doing specific exercises to develop and strengthen these stabilizer muscles.

-When pregnant, or as a new mama, you want a strong core.
 If any of these core muscles are weakened, it could result in lower back pain or a protruding waistline.

 So it is important to do your core exercises in order to keep your core muscles strong as they maintain your posture.